 A biventricular pacemaker performs in an identical manner as other pacemakers in delivering electrical stimulus to prevent the heart rate from going too slow.
 The third wire, however, stimulates both the left and the right pumping chambers (ventricles) to better co-ordinate the beating of the heart.
 This can help reduce shortness of breath and may improve the ability for you to perform daily activities.
 It may be combined with an internal cardiac defibrillator (ICD).

-The Cooper Heart Institute has a vast and renowned team of physicians who offer world class cardiac care and have extensive experience performing bi-ventricular pacemaker insertion.
+Cooper and Inspira Cardiac Care has a vast and renowned team of physicians who offer world class cardiac care and have extensive experience performing bi-ventricular pacemaker insertion.